ultreyaonline/standalone/DEVELOPERS.md

 ### Building front-end assets:

-This app is currently based on Laravel 8 with Laravel-Mix which uses webpack to compile front-end assets:
+This app is currently based on Laravel 13, but the front-end is compiled via webpack with Laravel-Mix:

 Webpack: To compile **Front-End Assets** See Laravel-Mix docs: https://laravel.com/docs/mix